maxi-musz/accessible-ai-books/README.md

 4. Keep canvas white; avoid drop shadows in SVG for clean print.
 5. Prefer vectors (SVG) for math diagrams; set widths in the `image` block.
  6. PDF-first: ensure visuals scale nicely to page width; test export after adding.
+ 7. No overlap, ever: add internal padding around diagrams; leave clear space between labels and strokes; avoid placing text directly on lines unless there is a solid contrasting background.
+ 8. Use `viewBox` with generous margins and keep key elements within a visual safe-area; verify in both dark-on-light web view and print.

 ## Curriculum Tracking